Actively Recruiting

 - Able to give consent to participate

-- Lives in the community
+- Lives in a community setting

 - Abbreviated Mental Test (AMT) score of 8 or higher